The Fairer Fostering Partnership

 What we are looking for:

-We are seeking to recruit three trustees with different areas of expertise who are committed to helping us to deliver our vision and mission.
+We are seeking to recruit trustees with different areas of expertise who are committed to helping us to deliver our vision and mission.

 We are committed to increasing the diversity of our Board and making sure we best reflect the young people and families we serve.
 For this reason, we would particularly welcome applications from: